-There is a significant link between binge-eating and psychological disorders such as depression and anxiety, and many individuals that suffer from binge-eating disorder are affected by depression or anxiety, or have been in the past.
+There is a significant link between binge-eating and psychological disorders such as depression and anxiety.
+In fact, many individuals who suffer from binge-eating disorder are currently affected by depression and/or anxiety, or have been in the past.

 Poor body image and low self-esteem may also have a role to play in the development of binge-eating disorder.
 People who are dissatisfied with the appearance or shape of their body are more susceptible to an eating disorder such as binge-eating disorder.

-In particular, people that have a history of dieting with strict restriction of certain foods are more likely to be affected.
-Some patients with condition report excessive dieting habits that began in childhood or early adolescent years.
+In particular, people who have a history of dieting with strict restriction of certain foods are more likely to be affected.
+Some patients with this condition report excessive dieting habits that began in childhood or early adolescent years.

-It is believed that the restricted eating patterns have the potential to trigger the urge to binge eat, particular in combination with other risk factors, such as low-self esteem and stressful situation.
-Therefore, the craving or urge to eat the restricted food then leads to overeating and, if it happens repeatedly, binge-eating disorder can present.
+It is believed that the restricted eating patterns have the potential to trigger the urge to binge eat, particularly in combination with other risk factors, such as low-self esteem and stressful situations.
+Therefore, the craving or urge to eat the restricted food then leads to overeating and, if it happens repeatedly, the binge-eating disorder can present.

-Binge-eating disorder usually present in adolescence or early adulthood, suggesting the age may have an impact on the presentation of the disease.
-This may also be linked to the hormonal changes in this period of life, however.
+A binge-eating disorder usually presents in adolescence or early adulthood, suggesting that age may have an impact on the presentation of the disease.
+This may also be linked to the hormonal changes that typically occur during this period of life, however.

-Social and cultural ideals of beauty, body weight and body shape may be a driving factor for binge-eating disorder.
+Social and cultural ideals of beauty, body weight, and body shape may be driving factors for binge-eating disorder.
 Many individuals feel an overwhelming pressure to maintain a slender body shape and use strict dieting techniques get there.
-However, these restrictions can be counter-productive and increase the urge to eat when faced with emotions stress.
+However, these restrictions can be counter-productive and increase the urge to eat when faced with emotional stress.

-Additionally, unhealthy habits can be acquired from parents, particularly those that use food to comfort or reward their children or those that place a strong emphasis on body appearance and weight.
-Traumatic situations, such as emotional or sexual abuse, can also increase the risk of an eating disorder such as binge-eating disorder.
+Additionally, unhealthy habits can be acquired from parents, particularly those who use food to comfort or reward their children or those who place a strong emphasis on body appearance and weight.
+Traumatic situations, such as emotional or sexual abuse, can also increase the risk of an eating disorder such as a binge-eating disorder.